 The Startup Incubator is aimed at members and alumni of the University of Oxford wanting to start or grow entrepreneur-driven ventures that are not University spinouts.

-StEP Ignite is a programme for any Oxford student, which has been developed by Oxford University Innovation (OUI) and supported by Oxford Sciences Innovation (OSI), The Oxford Foundry, and Oxentia.
+StEP Ignite is a programme for any Oxford student, which has been developed by Oxford University Innovation (OUI) and supported by Oxford Science Enterprises, The Oxford Foundry, and Oxentia.

 Oxford University Innovation is here to help staff and students in the University of Oxford who want to protect and commercialise the results of their research.